 Bad money drives out good money.

-According to this ancient law of money, paper currency that is not backed by gold or silver would fall into the category of bad money.
-According to the Constitution of the United States, bad money is illegal: “No State shall… make any thing but gold and silver coin a tender in payment of debts….”
+It seems we all can discern base metals from precious metals.
+Today, no one would consider spending an old 90% silver dollar [$1] or a $20 Gold Piece at the monetary “face value” of the coins.
+People always retain good money and spend bad money.
+According to the U.S. Constitution, paper currency that is not backed by gold or silver falls into the category of bad money: “No State shall… make any thing but gold and silver coin a tender in payment of debts….”
 [U.S. Constitution, Article I, Section 10].

-In 1792, Congress under George Washington specifically fixed the U.S. dollar to gold [and silver]: $1 equaled 1/20th of an ounce of gold.
-Until 1933, England and America shared a true “gold standard.”
-Paper dollars, paper pounds, and gold coins were interchangeable currencies for everyone.
-The British gold pound (£1 gold coins below) equaled $4.86.
+Gold and silver are “monetary metals.”
+In 1792, the U.S. Congress under President George Washington specifically fixed the dollar to gold and silver: $1 equaled 1/20th oz of gold for almost 150 years.
+During this golden age, the United States and Great Britain shared a true gold standard: Paper dollars, paper pounds, and gold coins were interchangeable currencies for everyone.
+The dollar and the British pound had a standard exchange relationship: £1 equaled $4.86 [gold coins below]:

-When neither dollars nor pounds were tied to the discipline of gold, savvy investors began purchasing common-date, non-rare gold coins such as the British gold pound to protect their savings from currency debasement.
-At the end of 1973, my mother paid $10.55 for one gold pound (£1 British Sovereign below) and gave it to me.
+PHYSICAL gold is good money because of its scarcity (it cannot be printed).
+When neither dollars nor pounds were tied to the discipline of gold, savvy investors began purchasing gold coins to protect their savings from currency debasement.
+At the end of 1973, my mother paid $10.55 for British gold pounds and gave £1 to me [Sovereign below; Victoria was crowned in 1838]:

 1817-1933: Gold £1 = $ 4.86